Choosing the Right SurveyDo I need a Homebuyer report or a 'full structural' Building Survey?

 Choosing the right survey

-A lender’s valuation is usually required when you are buying a home.
+Picking the right survey for the property you’re buying can be a little confusing.
+A lender’s valuation is usually required when you are buying a home and is sometimes (mistakenly) referred to as a mortgage survey.
 But this is NOT a survey.
 It’s a limited check on the home that your mortgage lender carries out to ensure it’s worth the money they’re lending you.

 There may be problems in the property that would cost a huge amount to put right – and they won’t appear in the valuation report.
-This is why it’s really important you have a survey.
-An RICS surveyor is fully qualified to carry out a survey, before you buy your home.
+This is why it’s really important you have a survey before you buy your home.
+An RICS chartered surveyor is fully qualified to carry out a survey.

 An Energy Performance Certificate (EPC) is also not a survey.
 By law, this has to be provided by a seller (or agent) when a home is marketed for sale.

-The are several types of ‘proper’ home surveys – see the following links.
-The 2 main types, Building Surveys and Homebuyers, are described in detail below:-
+So what’s the right survey for your property?
+There are several types of ‘proper’ home surveys – see the following links.

 RICS Building Survey